-Jason J. Fichtner is a senior research fellow at the Mercatus Center at George Mason University.
+Jason J. Fichtner is a former Senior Research Fellow at the Mercatus Center at George Mason University.
 His research focuses on Social Security, federal tax policy, federal budget policy, retirement security, and policy proposals to increase saving and investment.

 Previously, he served in several positions at the Social Security Administration, including as deputy commissioner of Social Security (acting), chief economist, and associate commissioner for retirement policy.
 He also served as senior economist with the Joint Economic Committee of the US Congress.